robertDurst/robertdurst.github.io/_posts/2020-06-27-Powershell-and-Unix.md

 wriite
 ```

 Now it is time to sort and remove duplicates.
-Windows ships some similar commands: `Sort` and `Get-Unique`:
+Windows ships some similar commands to what we used in Unix: `Sort` and `Get-Unique`:
 ```
 >  Get-Content text.txt | % {$_.Split(" ").ToLower()} | Sort | Get-Unique
 and